emsif84/clustering_ecommerce/README.md

     * lowest purchase amount

-There´s a homogeneous distribution of the clusters.
-24% of the customers are Occasional Shoppers, whereas 23% are Inactive Premium customers.
-27% are Top Customers and finally 26% are Frequent Low-Spender.
+The clusters are distributed relatively evenly: 24% of customers are Occasional Shoppers, 23% are Inactive Premium Customers, 27% are Top Customers, and 26% are Frequent Low-Spenders.